 The Spanish major is designed to help students function adequately in their chosen field of work at home or overseas through proficiency in Spanish.
 The program emphasizes the unique relationship between culture and language, the acquisition of analytical skills, familiarity with historically important works of literature, and a fourskills (reading, writing, listening and speaking) approach to language proficiency.
-To complete the course of study, students will spend a minimum of one semester studying abroad.
+To complete the course of study, students will spend a minimum of one semester studying in a Spanish-speaking country.

-Prerequisite for entry into the major: SPN 201, 202 or equivalent.
+Prerequisite for entry into the major: SPN 202 or equivalent.
+Remedial work may be required.